 But we don’t need history to tell us that this recipe will have you coming back for more.

 Looking for a healthy salad recipe that provides a satisfying crunch and a kick of flavor?
 Look no further.
-The lemon and greek yogurt dressing brings a special flavor to this recipe.
+The citrus and greek yogurt in the creamy lemon dressing bring a special flavor to the dish.
 Also, the dressing adds a creamy touch that compliments the crisp garden veggies.

 - Persian Cucumbers - Persian Cucumbers are perfect for this salad because of their thin skins and extra-crisp texture.
 Add that they are nearly seedless and have a low moisture content and they win first prize in my salad choice awards.
-Not to worry though, if Persian Cucumbers aren’t available, a Hothouse will do as well.
+Not to worry though, if Persian cucumbers aren’t available, an English cucumber (Hothouse) will do as well.

 - Roma Tomatoes - While you can use any tomato you like for this recipe, I prefer to stick with Roma for a few reasons.
 One is the sweetness these tomatoes offer.
 Two, I prefer Romas for their thick and somewhat chewy texture.
 No grittiness here.